 Qualification and recognition

-On completion, you will receive the SIT50316 Diploma of Event Management.
+Upon successfully completing all required units you will be awarded the nationally recognised SIT50316 Diploma of Event Management.

 How to apply